Creating a student village

 Some of the buildings have communal space for common rooms and laundry space at ground level, acting as a hub for people to meet and socialise.
 Bookable study rooms are provided, together with secure cycle parking.

 Our contractor started work on site in January 2017.
 They are building the new accommodation in phases and the first phase opened in September 2018, providing more than 550 bedrooms.
-We are aiming for full completion by 2021.
+More than 1,000 Sussex students are now living in the new East Slope residences.
+We are looking forward to the completion of another 500 East Slope rooms for autumn 2020 and the remaining 570 rooms by the start of 2021.

 Frequently asked questions